Hiratsuka: Government

 Hiratsuka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 26 members.
 Hiratsuka contributes three members to the Kanagawa Prefectural Assembly.
 In terms of national politics, the city is part of Kanagawa 15th district of the lower house of the Diet of Japan.

 Economy

 Hiratsuka has a mixed economy, with tax revenue coming from bets made at the Shonan Bank Cycling Velodrome and, several industries located in industrial parks in the outskirts of town.
-Major plants are operated by Nissan Shatai, Yokohama Rubber Company, Canon, Furukawa Electric, Pilot (pen company) - the famous Namiki pens are produced at Hiratsuka, Kansai Paint, and Mitsubishi Plastics.
+Major plants are operated by Nissan Shatai, Yokohama Rubber Company, Canon, Furukawa Electric, Pilot – the famous Namiki pens are produced at Hiratsuka, Kansai Paint, and Mitsubishi Plastics.
 Nissan Shatai is the largest employer in the city, but announced plans to move a factory to Kanda.
 Western firms such as Moog and MacDermid Performance Solutions also have a strong presence in this city.
 Hiratsuka is also a bedroom community for Yokohama and Tokyo, with residents attracted by the "Shōnan lifestyle".